 NZ IFRS 16 Leases (NZ IFRS 16) is effective for periods beginning on 1 January 2019.
+The Group will apply this standard from 1 January 2019 using the cumulative effect method and therefore will not restate comparative figures.
 NZ IFRS 16 requires lessees to recognise most leases on balance sheet as lease liabilities, with the corresponding right-of-use assets.
 Lessees have the option not to recognise 'short-term' leases and leases of 'low-value' assets